rmassei/imaging_KNIME_to_Galaxy/README.md

 - Maintain consistent naming conventions for folders and files
 - Verify that the workflows are functional and the tools/nodes are or partially are equivalent

-## IMPORTANT!
-### KNIME nodes must be included sequentially!
-The order in which they appear in the workflow does not matter; what matters is the order in which the user adds them to the workflow.